British war crimes: Bombing of Dresden

 The British, with other allied nations (mainly the U.S.) carried out air raids against enemy cities during World War II, including the bombing of the German city of Dresden, which killed around 25,000 people.
 While "no agreement, treaty, convention or any other instrument governing the protection of the civilian population or civilian property" from aerial attack was adopted before the war, the Hague Conventions did prohibit the bombardment of undefended towns.
 The city, largely untouched by the war, had functioning rail communications to the Eastern front and was an industrial centre.
-Allied forces inquiry concluded that an air attack on Dresden was militarily justified on the grounds the city was defended.
+A USAF historical analysis concluded that Dresden was "a legitimate military target".

 When asked whether the bombing of Dresden was a war crime, British historian Frederick Taylor replied: "I really don't know.
 From a practical point of view, rules of war are something of a grey area.
 It was pretty borderline stuff in terms of the extent of the raid and the amount of force used."
 Historian Donald Bloxham claims that "the bombing of Dresden on 13–14 February 1945 was a war crime".
 He further argues that there was a strong prima facie for trying Winston Churchill among others and that there is theoretical case that he could have been found guilty.
 "This should be a sobering thought.
 If, however it is also a startling one, this is probably less the result of widespread understanding of the nuance of international law and more because in the popular mind 'war criminal', like 'paedophile' or 'terrorist', has developed into a moral rather than a legal categorisation."

 The bombing of Dresden has been politicised by Holocaust deniers and pro-Nazi apologists—most notably in British writer David Irving's The Destruction of Dresden—in an attempt to establish a moral equivalence between Nazi war crimes and the killing of German civilians by Allied bombing raids.